djsruptor/djsruptor/README.md

 - 👋 Hi, I’m @djsruptor
-- 👀 I’m interested in Business Intelligence and Data Analysis
+- 👀 I’m interested in Data engineering, Data analytics, and Data science
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently Machine Learning
-- 📫 How to reach me ...

 <!---
 djsruptor/djsruptor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.